Home Page Navigation Contents Contact Sitemap Search

 Since you have to enter sensitive and private details (for instance your password) to log in, you have to use a protected connection to your financial institution.

-This connection was encrypted using a valid SSL certificate.
+This connection was encrypted using a valid TLS/SSL certificate.

 You are actually on the financial institution’s website.